UNIVERSE-HPC/course-material/software_architecture_and_design/functional/higher_order_functions_cpp.md

 ### Function objects

-A lambda function in C++ is syntactical suger for a function object, which is simply a class with a round bracket operator defined.
-For example you could define the last `add_i_to_arg` lamda manually as a function object
+A lambda function in C++ is syntactical sugar for a function object, which is simply a class with a round bracket operator defined.
+For example you could define the last `add_i_to_arg` lambda manually as a function object

 ```cpp
 class AddIToArg {